SHL (motorcycle): Postwar beginnings

 The first model to be produced in Kielce again was improved SHL M03 of 1948, and then SHL M04 of 1949.
 In 1948 the name of Huta Ludwików was changed to KZWM Polmo-SHL (Kieleckie Zakłady Wyrobów Metalowych – Kielce Metal Works).
 The communist authorities decided to keep pre-war SHL brand, which was not a rule.
 Some 18,500 motorcycles had been made in Kielce so far.
-In 1951 it was however decided to stop motorcycle production in Kielce, and the production of SHL M04 was moved to WFM in Warsaw, where it was continued until 1954.
+In 1951, however, it was decided that motorcycle production in Kielce would cease, and the production of SHL M04 was moved to WFM in Warsaw, where it was continued until 1954.
 It was followed then by a short series of SHL M05 in 1955, with telescopic front suspension.
 All these motorcycles were improvements of one design, related to the DKW RT 125, with 125 cc engines.
 Then, the SHL brand disappeared for a short time, replaced by the WFM brand.